Chiefs-Jaguars AFC Divisional Round Preview

 Special Teams

-Special teams can blunders can and will cost you in the postseason so the Chiefs must sure things up, starting with Special Teams Coach Dave Toub.
+Special teams blunders can and will cost teams in the postseason so the Chiefs must sure things up, starting with special teams coordinator Dave Toub.

 Coaching